caesiumtea/entropically-nc/README.md

 - animate accessibility menu sliding in and out???
 - virtual sticker book (inspired by pastelhello.com)
 - make submenus or otherwise improve nav/add more pages to nav
+  - breadcrumbs
 - find a pixel font with tighter spacing tbh
 - make tags index into a component instead of duplicating code on blog and tags pages
 - put tutorial tags index on tutorials page, once you have some posts for it
-- figure out image compression
+- figure out image optimization (try built in astro component or cloudinary)
 - custom scrollbars for e.g. changelog

 ## license